 - Use a cookie scoop: The ground chicken mixture is sticky, so it's hard to roll in between your hands.
 A cookie scoop evenly measures out the meatballs.

 - Don't overbake to keep the meatballs moist.
 Chicken should be cooked to a minimum internal temperature of 165 ℉ (74 ℃).

 - Use a small cookie scoop in lieu of a large cookie scoop.
 If all you have on hand is a small cookie scoop, that will work.
 The cooking time will reduce by about 5 minutes.

-- Substitute ground turkey for ground chicken.
+- Substitute ground turkey or ground pork for ground chicken.

 - Use a garlic press or mortar and pestle for the garlic instead of zesting the garlic with a zester.

 - Make these Asian style chicken meatballs spicy by adding some red pepper flakes or finely chopped fresh peppers.